Robotech: The Movie: Reception

 In its limited U.S. run, Robotech: The Movie received mixed-to-positive reviews.
 Michael H. Price of the Fort Worth Star-Telegram gave it a score of 7/10, praising the animation quality and music; The Mesquite News commented likewise and found it reminiscent of Star Wars; and the Dayton Daily News Terry Lawson remarked that it would appeal more to fans of the parent series than nonconverts.
-In a 2019 retrospective article, FilmInquiry's Mark McPherson said, "[T]here's little reason to seek out the film past being a Robotech completionist, considering how much better Megazone 23 looks when not filtered through Robotech Americanization."
+In a 2019 retrospective article, FilmInquiry's Mark McPherson said, "There's little reason to seek out the film past being a Robotech completionist, considering how much better Megazone 23 looks when not filtered through Robotech Americanization."